 Why some places are banning questions related to salary history

-These laws are a new wave in a decades-long quest to achieve pay equity, particularly between men and women, but across other lines of difference as well.
+These laws are a new wave in a decades-long quest to achieve pay equity, particularly between men and women, but across other lines of as well.

 In 2017, women working full time, year round were paid only 80.5 cents per dollar earned by men working the same hours—unchanged from 2016.
 Women of color and women with disabilities typically experience an even larger wage gap due to a number of factors, including discrimination and occupational segregation that can steer them into lower-paying jobs.